andreamontaray/shoe-cards/readme.md

 ## Inspiration and Learning

-Lumina Creative was created as a project for the "Modern HTML & CSS from the Beginning (2024 Revamp)" course by Brad Traversy.
+This project was created as a project for the "Modern HTML & CSS from the Beginning (2024 Revamp)" course by Brad Traversy.

 ## Notes